Many Windows browsers no longer support FTP by default, although it can usually be re-enabled. For example, to enable FTP in Google Chrome:

 3. Use the Windows FTP Command Line Client to download in anonymous mode.
-For example, to download see4c82.zip from our download site:
+For example, to download a file from our download site:

 Open a command window, go to the directory into which you want to download, then type these commands: